codex-protocol/api-docs/source/includes/response-examples.md

 descriptionHash               | String                                       | The hash of the metadata's plain text description. approvedAddress               | String                                       | The Ethereum address of the user currently approved to accept the transfer of this Codex Record.
 See [Transferring a Codex Record](#transferring-codex-records) for details.
-Approved addresses are considered part of the `whitelistedAddresses` array. providerMetadataId            | String                                       | The unique ID of the metadata that belongs to this Codex Record. whitelistedAddresses          | Array[String]                                | An array of Ethereum addresses allowed to view all private metadata for this Codex Record.
+Approved addresses are considered part of the `whitelistedAddresses` array. providerMetadataId            | String                                       | The unique ID of the metadata that belongs to this Codex Record. whitelistedAddresses          | Array[String]                                | An array of Ethereum addresses allowed to view private metadata for this Codex Record.
 This allows users to give people read-only access to their Codex Records.
 Will be `undefined` if you are not the owner. isHistoricalProvenancePrivate | Boolean                                      | This flag indicates whether or not [historical provenance](#historical-provenance) (i.e. `metadata.files`) should be hidden, regardless of the value of `isPrivate`.

 <aside class="notice">